 “A goal without a plan is just a wish.”

-If the boy scouts have taught us anything, it is the importance of being prepared.
-This is as true for us as teachers, as it is for our students.
-To that end, let’s take a look at some planning strategies to help us all get the most from our teaching and learning based research.
+If the boy scouts have taught us anything, it is essential to be prepared.
+To that end, let’s look at planning strategies to help students get the most from their well-honed research skills.

-In our rapidly changing world, it is impossible to predict with accuracy the nature of the jobs which our students will undertake in the future.
+In our rapidly changing world, it is impossible to accurately predict the nature of the jobs our students will undertake in the future.

-What does seem sure, however, is that the so-called ‘soft’ skills, which are transferable between jobs, will be much in demand in the working world of tomorrow.
+However, what does seem sure is that the so-called soft skills, which are transferable between jobs, will be much in demand in the working world of tomorrow.
 Collaboration is one of these important skills.

 Collaboration involves working together to achieve a common goal.
-It promotes high levels of interaction and communication between students and/or colleagues.
-Collaboration exposes each individual to diverse perspectives and encourages higher level thinking.
+It promotes high levels of interaction and communication between students and colleagues.
+Collaboration exposes each individual to diverse perspectives and encourages higher-level thinking.
 Incorporating collaboration at the planning stage helps ensure the success of teaching and learning projects.

 2. The Round Robin

 Brainstorming is a tried and tested means of beginning the planning process.
-There are many variations on brainstorming techniques.
-The Round Robin, which we will look at here, lends itself well to our previous strategy of collaboration.
+There are many variations in brainstorming techniques.
+The Round Robin, which we will look at here, lends itself well to our previous collaboration strategy.

-In the Round Robin, the group of teachers or students sit in a circle to discuss the topic at hand.
+In the Round Robin, the group of students sit in a circle to discuss the topic at hand.

-One-by-one, go around the circle encouraging each person to share one idea until everyone has had a chance to speak.
-While this is happening, an appointed person can keep a record of each idea shared.
+One by one, go around the circle, encouraging each student to share one idea until everyone has had a chance to speak.
+While this happens, an appointed person can keep a record of each shared idea.

-It is crucial that ideas are shared first, without initial discussion or criticism.
-Evaluation and debate should take place only after each person has had an opportunity to share their ideas.
+It is crucial that ideas are shared first without initial discussion or criticism.
+Evaluation and debate should occur only after each person has had an opportunity to share their ideas.